-Fire Safety Occupancy Permit 14a 6400.14(a) - If the home is located outside the cities of Philadelphia, Scranton and Pittsburgh and is located in a multiple family dwelling, the home shall have a valid fire safety occupancy permit listing the appropriate type of occupancy from the Department of Labor and Industry.
-If the home is located in the cities of Philadelphia, Scranton or Pittsburgh, the home shall have a valid fire safety occupancy permit from the Department of Public Safety of the city of Pittsburgh, the Department of Licensing and Inspection of the city of Philadelphia or the Department of Community Development of the city of Scranton, if required by local codes. ach home must have a valid certificate of occupancy for the service location unless otherwise noted lity or township where the service location is located that a certificate of occupancy is not required. occupancy is not municipality, an ty will not issue a letter to the provider because municipal codes clearly specify that a certificate of t required, providers may present documentation of the date, time, and person contacted at the d contact information for the person along with a copy of the salient codes as evidence of e Department may contact the municipality to verify the information. cupancy permit is acceptable in certain municipalities, if a building was constructed prior to a there preliminary inspection reports or letters are not acceptable. cedures: A certificate of occupancy is submitted during the initial licensing application process Id be available to licensing staff upon request.
-Primary Benef it: Ensures that the home is appropriately constructed to serve individuals in a residential setting.
-14b 6400.14(b) - If the fire safety occupancy permit is withdrawn, restricted or revised, the home shall notify the Department orally within 1 working day and in writing within 2 working days.
+Fire Safety Occupancy Permit

+Discussion: Each home must have a valid certificate of occupancy for the service location unless otherwise noted by the municipality or township where the service location is located that a certificate of occupancy is not required.

+If the municipality will not issue a letter to the provider because municipal codes clearly specify that a certificate of occupancy is not required, providers may present documentation of the date, time, and person contacted at the municipality, and contact information for the person along with a copy of the salient codes as evidence of compliance.
+The Department may contact the municipality to verify the information.

+A Fire Safety Occupancy permit is acceptable in certain municipalities if a building was constructed prior to a certain year.
+Other preliminary inspection reports or letters are not acceptable.

+Inspection Procedures: A certificate of occupancy is submitted during the initial licensing application process and a copy should be available to licensing staff upon request.

+Primary Benefit: Ensures that the home is appropriately constructed to serve individuals in a residential setting.

+14b6400.14(b) - If the fire safety occupancy permit is withdrawn, restricted, or revised, the home shall notify the Department orally within 1 working day and in writing within 2 working days.

 Discussion: A certificate of occupancy may be withdrawn or restricted for reasons such as property damage or physical site modifications that were not approved by the local building authority.
-Withdrawal or restriction will be issued in writing; this written documentation should be provided to the Department with the notification required by this regulation. certificate was w cedures: Licensing staff will ask the person responsible for certificates of occupancy whether the vithdrawn, restricted, or revised for any home within the past year, and/or review appropriate relating to same.
-Primary Benef it: Ensures that individual health and safety is not compromised by failure to meet or maintain ndards.
-14c 6400.14(c) - If a building is structurally renovated or altered after the initial fire safety occupancy permit is issued, the home shall have a new occupancy permit or written approval if required from the Department of Labor and Industry, the Department of Health, the Department of Public Safety of the city of Pittsburgh, the Department of Licensing and Inspection of the city of Philadelphia or the Department of Community Development of the city of Scranton.
+Withdrawal or restriction will be issued in writing; this written documentation should be provided to the Department with the notification required by this regulation.

+Inspection Procedures: Licensing staff will ask the person responsible for certificates of occupancy whether the certificate was withdrawn, restricted, or revised for any home within the past year and/or review appropriate documentation relating to same.

+Primary Benefit: Ensures that individual health and safety is not compromised by failure to meet or maintain construction standards.

+14c 6400.14(c) - If a building is structurally renovated or altered after the initial fire safety occupancy permit is issued, the home shall have a new occupancy permit or written approval if required from the Department of Labor and Industry, the Department of Health, the Department of Public Safety of the city of Pittsburgh, the Department of Licensing and Inspection of the city of Philadelphia, or the Department of Community Development of the city of Scranton. ----- -- --

 Discussion: The Uniform Construction Code (UCC) requires a new certificate of occupancy for major structural, electrical, mechanical, and plumbing changes.
 In the event that a new certificate of occupancy is not required, it is recommended that a statement from the local building authority or the Department of Labor and Industry indicating that a new certificate of occupancy is not required be obtained.

 Inspection Procedures: Minor repairs generally do not require new permits.
 However, major repairs or renovations may.
 Licensing staff will ask for a new permit or written certification that a new permit is not needed when major repairs, renovations, or new construction has occurred.

 Primary Benefit: Ensures that individual health and safety is not compromised by failure to meet or maintain construction standards.